Cocoa's Community Newsletter

 Thursday, November 28, 2019

-To subscribe to the FYI, Cocoa's Community Newsletter, visit www.cocoafl.org/fyi or call Samantha Senger at (321) 433-8685.
-You can have the newsletter sent directly to your home or e-mailed right to you.
+To subscribe to the FYI, Cocoa's Community Newsletter, visit our FYI Newsletter website, or call Samantha Senger at (321) 433-8685.
+You can have the newsletter e-mailed right to you.

 Have something that you would like to see in the next issue of the FYI?
-Send your comments and feedback to Samantha Senger, Public Relations Specialist at email@example.com or call (321) 433-8685.
+Email Samantha Senger, Public Relations Specialist, your comments and feedback or call her (321) 433-8685.

 Cocoa Council Meetings